IITian-Ankit/Approximate-8x8-Multiplier/README.md

 ##  Contributions

 This is an ongoing project.
 I am doing this project with my peer Abhinav Tejpaul which is from the same institution (IIT Goa).
-Irrespective of this anyone who would like to contribute is welcomed to do so.
+Irrespective of this anyone who would like to contribute is welcome to do so.

 Contact: Email: ankitgkc@gmail.com